 The person best placed to deal with your concern is your conveyancer who is in a position to determine if he or she is should be discussing with the mortgage broker, seller’s solicitors, estate agents or possibly all three based on the history of your house move as of today.

-Just had an offer accepted on a new build flat in Cross Keys.
-Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
+The estate agent has sent us the confirmation of our purchase of a new build flat in Cross Keys.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build legal work.

-Set out below is a sample of a few leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Cross Keys
+Here is a sample of a few leasehold new build enquiries that you can expect your new-build leasehold conveyancing in Cross Keys